-- 10.1 Designation of Independent Gaming Test Laboratory.
-The SGA shall select one or more gaming test laboratories (hereinafter "Gaming Test Laboratory") to perform the testing required in this Appendix.
-Any Gaming Test Laboratory selected shall have demonstrated it is competent and qualified to conduct scientific tests and evaluations of electronic gaming systems and to otherwise perform the functions set forth in this compact.
+- Designation of Independent Gaming Test Laboratory.
+The Tribe shall select one 10.1 or more gaming test laboratories (hereinafter "Gaming Test Laboratory") to perform the testing required in this Appendix.
+Any Gaming Test Laboratory selected shall have demonstrated it is competent and qualified to conduct scientific tests and evaluations of electronic gaming systems and to otherwise perform the functions set forth in this Compact, and shall be licensed by the SGA.
+The SGA shall maintain a list of approved Gaming Test Laboratories.
 A Tribe may request additional laboratories be placed on the SGA's list of Gaming Test Laboratories which request shall not be reasonably withheld.
 Any laboratory that is currently licensed and approved by any state, province or country to test or evaluate electronic gaming devices or systems shall be placed on the list if after review by the SGA it is found to be so qualified and otherwise meets the background and licensing requirements applicable to such laboratories under Washington State Law.
 For any testing required under this Appendix, the Tribe shall choose a laboratory from those Gaming Test Laboratories on said SGA list.
 If, at any time, any of the Gaming Test Laboratory's licenses from any jurisdiction are suspended, terminated or subject to disciplinary actions, the Gaming Test Laboratories may be removed from the SGA's list.
 If removed from the SGA list, the Tribe shall choose a new Gaming Test Laboratory as provided herein. - 10.2 Testing and Certification of Tribal Lottery Systems.
-No Tribal Lottery System may be offered for play unless: - 10.2.1 Such Tribal Lottery System is approved by the SGA as provided in Section 10.3. - 10.2.2 The Tribal Lottery System prototype thereof, has been tested and certified by the Gaming Test Laboratory as meeting the requirements specified by this Appendix;
+No Tribal Lottery System or component thereof may be offered for play unless: - 10.2.1 Such Tribal Lottery System is approved by the SGA as provided in Section 10.3;